simonw/s3-credentials/README.md

 This will output JSON representing the currently authenticated user.

+To see a list of all users that exist for your AWS account:

+    $ s3-credentials list-users

+This will return pretty-printed JSON objects by default.

+Add `--nl` to collapse these to single lines as valid newline-delimited JSON.

+Add `--array` to output a valid JSON array of objects instead.

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: